Bullying at School

-Bullying.
+Bullying at school.
 I hate it.
 It’s gross and happens everywhere-on the bus, at school.
 My standard disclaimer is that I am not an attorney, nor do I play one on the Internet.
 However, I do work as a Special Education Advocate so bullying is a problem I often help families with.
 Here you are because your child has special needs, an IEP or 504 and is being bullied at school.
 You want to know what to do.
 First, know that you are not alone.

 Bullying and Disabled Children

 More than 80% of children with special needs are bullying victims.

 Please keep in mind, that although I try to remain positive, I do have a cynical point of view at times.
 But remember, no one ever calls a Special Education Advocate because they just love their school, their IEP, how their child is being treated and are just so happy they want to share the good news with me.

 I only get calls because parents are frustrated, angry, and don’t know what to do.
 I hear the worst of the worst.

 Protected Class: The groups protected from the employment discrimination by law.
 These groups include men and women on the basis of sex; any group which shares a common race, religion, color, or national origin; people over 40; and people with physical or mental handicaps.

 In education, the laws that specifically help you are: Various federal laws prohibit discrimination in the realm of education on the basis of race, gender, age, national origin, and other protected categories.
 Federal laws that ban education discrimination include Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Equal Educational Opportunities Act of 1974, Title II of the Americans with Disabilities Act of 1990, the Individuals with Disabilities Education Act, and various other statutes.
 While these federal laws apply only to schools that accept federal funding, this includes the vast majority of K-12 and higher education institutions.

 What does the law say about schools and bullying?